WebexSamples/webex-contact-center-api-samples/reporting-samples/graphql-sample/README.md

 3. *timeComparator* - Optional argument: accepts a value of the `QueryTimeType` type.
 This defines which field should `from` and `to` arguments use for retrieving documents.
 Accepted values are `createdTime` and `endedTime`.

 4. *filter* - Optional argument: accepts a *TaskDetailsFilters* object.
-This is used to filter results based on some criteria.
+This is used to filter results based on a criteria defined on CSR fields.
 Refer to the [filtering section](#support-for-filtering-data) for more details.

 5. *extFilter* - Optional argument: accepts a *TaskDetailsSpecificFilters* object.
-This is used to filter results based on some criteria; `filter` and `extFilter` are used to specify criteria for different fields.
+This is used to filter results based on a criteria defined on CAR fields.
 Refer to the [filtering section](#support-for-filtering-data) for more details.

 6. *aggregations* - Optional argument: accepts a List of `TaskV2Aggregation`.
 This is used to perform aggregations over data.
 Refer to the [aggregations section](#performing-aggregations) for more details.